tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 When the provisioner is ready, a summary is printed to the console and you can now ssh in.

-### Connecting with the servers
+### Connecting to the Provisioner

-All the following commands are to be executed being in the artifacts' directory created above, unless stated otherwise.
+All the following commands have to be executed being in the artifacts' directory created above, unless stated otherwise.

 Connect to the provisioner via ssh, vagrant has an until: